kurtmoser/hnagg/README.md

 ## Architecture

 - **Backend** -- NestJS application that serves HTML pages (Handlebars templates) and a REST API.
-Streams live updates from the HN Firebase API, stores stories and score/comment snapshots in PostgreSQL, serves paginated stories by date, and generates sitemaps.
+Streams live updates from the HN Firebase API, stores stories and score/comment snapshots in PostgreSQL, serves paginated stories by day/week/month, and generates sitemaps.
 - **Database** -- PostgreSQL 18.

 ## Prerequisites